 Rheumatoid arthritis is an auto-immune disease that can also cause inner knee pain.
 Rheumatoid arthritis causes inflammation in the joints, so people with rheumatoid arthritis may experience severe inner knee pain in the morning, with symptoms decreasing throughout the day.

-Plica are small folds in the joint lining.
-Medial plica cover the inner knee.
+Plica is small folds in the joint lining.
+Medial plica covers the inner knee.
 Overuse, such as from repeatedly flexing the knee, can irritate the medial plica.

 This causes the folds to thicken and become stuck between the bones.
 In addition to dull inner knee pain, one may experience locking knees and possibly a cracking sound.